 Our goals for change

 Gingerbread wants to see a benefit system which is fit for purpose – one that is linked to financial and personal need, minimises the use of benefit limits or suspensions and genuinely makes work pay.

 Universal Credit must be reformed to ensure financial security for families.
-You can read more about our priorities for reform on our Universal Credit policy page.
+You can read more about our priorities for reform on our Universal Credit campaign page.

 - Improved personalised employment support – particularly improving access to higher level training courses and apprenticeships, to increase routes into more secure and longer term work.